'Last Jedi' trailer sparks Force of funny Twitter reactions

 Star Wars fans have been waiting for "Last Jedi" footage since Yoda was in diapers.
-Well, not that long, but you wouldn't know it to judge from the exuberant reaction on social media after the first trailer for Episode VIII was released Friday.
+Well, not that long, but you wouldn't know it to judge from the exuberant reaction on social media after the first trailer for episode 8 came out Friday.

 Some fans were thrilled, some disappointed, and in true Twitter fashion, some just cracked some good jokes.